dieringe/FirestoreGoogleAppsScript/.github/README.md

 As of **v27**, this project has been updated to use the [GAS V8 runtime](//developers.google.com/apps-script/guides/v8-runtime) with [Typescript](//www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html)!
 This introduces a number of [breaking changes](#breaking-changes).
 Scripts utilizing the old Rhino runtime must use **v26**.

+## Fork details
+In this fork, I added `BatchWrite` functionality both `atomic` and `non-atomic` options.
+The original library id is `1VUSl4b1r1eoNcRWotZM3e87ygkxvXltOgyDZhixqncz9lQ3MjfT1iKFw`.

+Since this is a new deployment on GAS, the versioning is reset to `v1`.

+### Future work
+- update the documentation for the `BatchWrite` operations.
+- Add full transaction support

+### Changelog
+#### V1
+- Added WriteBatch functionality.

 ## Installation
 In the Google online script editor, select the `Resources` menu item and choose `Libraries...`.
-In the "Add a library" input box, enter **`1VUSl4b1r1eoNcRWotZM3e87ygkxvXltOgyDZhixqncz9lQ3MjfT1iKFw`** and click "Add."
+In the "Add a library" input box, enter **`1bdxX-1xBtYdDgROfBvJgKkAwRJTbgcTkFE99sVClnMQHQoBE2DLrYiH4`** and click "Add."
 Choose the most recent version number.

 ## Quick start
 #### Creating a service account